gloomurai85/luna-tic-landing-sim/README.md

 ## Possible extensions

-If more time were available, natural next steps would include:
+If more time were available, the natural next steps would include:

 - Adding horizontal motion and surface slope to study tipping risk and landing stability.
 - Replacing Euler with a higher-order method (for example, RK4) to reduce time-discretization error.
 - Allowing the same code to analyze Mars or other bodies by changing gravity and atmospheric models.
-- Introducing configuration files or a small front end to swap between crewed, cargo or emergency-abort mission profiles.
+- Introducing configuration files or a small front end to swap between crewed, cargo, or emergency-abort mission profiles.